awsdocs/aws-cdk-guide/doc_source/cli.md

 **Note**
 Older versions of the modern template created a Customer Master Key by default\.
 To avoid charges, re\-bootstrap using `--no-bootstrap-customer-key`\.

-The AWS CDK Toolkit supports two bootstrap templates: the modern template and the legacy template\.
+The CDK Toolkit supports two bootstrap templates: the modern template and the legacy template\.
 The legacy template is the default, but the modern template is required by CDK Pipelines\.
 For more information, see [Bootstrapping](bootstrapping.md)\.

 **Important**
 The modern bootstrap template effectively grants the permissions implied by the `--cloudformation-execution-policies` to any AWS account in the `--trust` list, which by default will extend permissions to read and write to any resource in the bootstrapped account\.
 Make sure to [configure the bootstrapping stack](bootstrapping.md#bootstrapping-customizing) with policies and trusted accounts you are comfortable with\.